xia0/vial-qmk/keyboards/stratokeyster/readme.md

 |---|---|---|---|
 | config | normal typing | strum typing | numbers |

+#### bridge switch (palm mute)
+does not hold down the key and does not register space if the key is released before the strum bar.

 ### config layer
+the hid console in qmk toolbox can be useful to view which options are set but is not necessary.
 |control|function|
 |---|---|
 |middle strum bar|toggle between simple mode and normal mode*|